watrall/kora-do-installation/README.md

-# Kora Manual Installation Tutorial (DigitalOcean Droplet)
+# Kora Digital Ocean Manual Installation Tutorial

 This repository contains a step-by-step guide for installing [Kora](https://github.com/matrix-msu/kora), a digital repository platform, on a [DigitalOcean Droplet](https://www.digitalocean.com/).
 It is written with **students, scholars, and cultural heritage professionals** in mind — people who are experts in their own fields but may not have much technical background.